 Great question Frightened, and one that comes up all the time.
 We see people like you everyday… really.
 It’s no big shock to us, all we care about is fixing you up, reducing/preventing future pain, maintaining/increasing function and esthetics.
 As professionals we know you don’t come here for the lecture, it won’t help anything or anyone… we are only there to help and serve so feel free to talk to us.

-I hope this helps and it all works out for you ”
+I hope this helps and it all works out for you.

-Here’s the rub… I was going through a trying time a few years back, money was tight, and when the first one of these fractured, well, I didn’t do anything about it.
-Fear of discomfort at the dentist, the money, etc. Then another fractured a while later, same deal with this one.
+Here’s the rub… I was going through a trying time a few years back, money was tight.
+And when the first one of these fractured, well, I didn’t do anything about it.
+Fear of discomfort at the dentist, the money, etc. Then another fractured a while later.
 By the time the third one happened, I was simply overwhelmed.
-The crazy thing is this I am a normal looking professional guy….educated….good family background, etc. And NO one knows about these problems except me.
+Now, I feel totally stupid about presenting to a dentist.
+So, here I am, with these rotten teeth gone to the gum level, and feeling like a total idiot.

-Now, is there anything you can say that will encourage me to get treatment without feeling like a total moron in front of the dentist and his staff?”
+Now, is there anything you can say that will encourage me to get treatment without feeling like a total moron in front of the dentist and his staff?

-“You should not worry what the dentist will think this stuff happens all the time.
-Your teeth will tell the whole story.
+You should not worry what the dentist will think – this stuff happens all the time.
 The dentist should not make you feel bad because you could not afford to have things done and then were afraid to come in.
-I imagine there was a period of denial “oh it does not hurt maybe it will not get any worse” but that is a normal feeling and the dentist understands this.
+I imagine there was a period of denial “oh it does not hurt maybe it will not get any worse”.
+But that is a normal feeling and the dentist understands this.
 You should not feel bad.
-The fact that you are interested in correcting the past will be a good fresh start for you.”

-“We see this type of thing quite often and should be no cause for embarrassment on your part.
+We see this type of thing quite often and should be no cause for embarrassment on your part.
 Treating dental problems is what dentists do.
-Get an appointment for an examination.
-Most caring professionals are there to treat their patients’ problems; and offer restorative solutions.
-If a dentist berates you for the condition of these teeth, get up and walk out.”
+Most caring professionals are there to treat their patients’ problems, and offer restorative solutions.
+If a dentist berates you for the condition of these teeth, get up and walk out.

 And if even a dentist tells you to get up and walk out…

-The next Q&A comes courtesy of Jerry Gordon, DMD – it’s an excerpt from his article “How Dental Fears Work”:
+The next Q&A comes courtesy of the late Jerry Gordon, DMD.
+It’s an excerpt from his article “How Dental Fears Work”:

-“What If I’m Afraid My Dentist Will Scold or Embarrass Me?”
+What If I’m Afraid My Dentist Will Scold or Embarrass Me?

-“Some patients fear being chastised by the dentist for neglecting their mouths.
+Some patients fear being chastised by the dentist for neglecting their mouths.
 They might nervously comment that “I know I should have come earlier” or “Is this the worst mouth you ever saw?”, expecting the dentist to reprimand them like a disapproving father or a marine drill sergeant.
 It is no wonder that people with these preconceived notions fear going to the dentist.

 This fear seems to have originated years ago when some dentists thought they could “help” their patients by lecturing and/or insulting them.
 Most dentists today realize that this is a poor approach that ultimately backfires by either driving people away or building up a barrier of resentment.
 I look at it this way: the patient is coming to me for help.
 He or she has likely had bad dental experiences in the past, has been out of work and/or lost his/her insurance, hasn’t been educated about modern dental treatment, or is not particularly concerned about the comfort or appearance of their teeth.